 Stephen took a moment to share what's like to work as a 3D Modeler and Texture Artist, lessons he's learned, challenges he's faced and advice for graduates.

-Working at Method was an incredible experience.
+Working at Method (Iloura) was an incredible experience.
 Working in a studio amongst some seriously hard-working individuals taught me a lot about the industry.

 I was responsible for model & texture of environment assets [aerials, rooftops, flower pots, chimneys] and complete CG replacement of 'Murks Run' wall (as the camera transitions to outside from hallway).

 I also helped out with texturing a number of models sourced by other artists, one of which was a number of water tank variations.